bandframework/surmise/docs/examples.rst

 ``\examples`` directory.
 In addition, a full emulation and calibration example with Gaussian process models can be found at `surmise Jupyter notebook`_.

+In addition, for a gentle introduction of emulation and calibration using Gaussian processes, visit `surmise Jupyter notebook`_.

 Example 1
 ##################################################